jomangy/icy_tower_clone/README.md

 # icy_tower_clone fork
 Icy Tower Clone
-Forked from Dimitar Terziev and Stanimir Bogdanov work Used to teach basic python for 15-16 years old kids.
+Forked from Dimitar Terziev and Stanimir Bogdanov work.

+Used to teach basic python for 15-16 years old kids.

 In the class we will try to accomplish these goals: